Explanatory Research | Definition, Guide, & Examples

 Explanatory research questions

-Explanatory research answers “why” and “what” questions, leading to an improved understanding of a previously unresolved problem or providing clarity for related future research initiatives.
+Explanatory research answers “why” and “how” questions, leading to an improved understanding of a previously unresolved problem or providing clarity for related future research initiatives.

 Here are a few examples: